victordomingos/Count-files/README.md

 pip install victordomingos/Count-files
 ```

-If all goes well, it should install any dependencies, place a new `count_files` package inside the `site-packages3` folder and create an entrypoint script named `count-files.py`.
-You may need to manually download (remember that `wget` command) a file named `magic_data.json` from the [`puremagic`](https://github.com/cdgriffith/puremagic) repository (for some reason, it is not being correctly installed using StaSh) and move it to the `site-packages-3/puremagic/`.
+If all goes well, it should install any dependencies, place a new `count_files` package inside the `site-packages3` folder and create an entrypoint script named `count-files.py` in `stash_extensions/bin`.
+You may need to manually download (remember that `wget` command?) a file named `magic_data.json` from the [`puremagic`](https://github.com/cdgriffith/puremagic) repository (for some reason, it is not being correctly installed using StaSh) and move it to `site-packages-3/puremagic/`.
 Then force-quit and launch StaSh again.
 You should now be able to run this application directly from the shell to count any files that you may have inside your Pythonista environment.

 ## Did you find a bug or do you have a suggestion?